isomerpages/nlb-biblioasia/pages/test2.md

 <img src="/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho%20More%20Resources/Cathay%20keris.jpg" style="width:60%">
 <div style="background-color: white;"> The logo of Cathay-Keris featured the Malay traditional dagger, a symbol of the Malay world.<i> Image copyright Cathay Organisation.</i></div>

+To learn about moviemaking, Loke visited film studios in India in 1957 and invited Hollywood actors to coach Cathay-Keris’s new actors.
+At that time, Malay cinema was influenced by Indian culture, as the two film studios hired Indian directors, who were better at making Malay films than their Chinese counterparts.[^4]